intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/src/iascli/README.md

 {
     "IAS": {
         "ClientId": "<YOUR CLIENT ID>",
-        "TokenPath": "<PATH TO SAVE AUTHENTICATION TOKENS TO>" }
+        "AppDataPath": "<BASE PATH TO SAVE APPLICATION DATA TO>" }
 }
 ```

-The `TokenPath` setting specifies the path where the app will save authentication tokens to.
+The `AppDataPath` setting specifies the base path where the app will save app data such as authentication tokens to.
 This is required in order to persist the authentication tokens between app runs.
-Specifying a relative path will save the tokens relative to the user's local application data folder.
+Relative paths are made absolute using the user's local application data folder (for interactive environments) or the common application data folder (for non-interactive environments).

 # Authentication